-- Soft dollars may be used only to acquire services that benefit advisory clients. - Soft dollars may be used to acquire research and analysis, but not advertising, travel, meals, or entertainment. - A wrap account that shows very little trading suggests the possibility of reverse churning. - The Uniform Prudent Investor Act (UPIA) is a key feature of Modern Portfolio Theory and its emphasis is on the trade-off between a portfolio's risk and reward. - The UPIA doesn't categorically restrict any investment within a portfolio.
+- Soft dollars may be used only to acquire services that benefit advisory clients. - Soft dollars may be used to acquire research and analysis, not advertising, travel, meals, or entertainment. - The Uniform Prudent Investor Act (UPIA) is a key feature of modern portfolio theory with emphasis on the trade-off between a portfolio's risk and reward. - A wrap account with very little trading suggests the possibility of reverse churning. - The UPIA doesn't categorically restrict any investment within a portfolio.